Examining the Effect of Explanations of AI Privacy Redaction in AI-mediated Interactions: Appendix

 \subsection{Validating Redaction Categories}

-We asked an LLM judge to rate the amount of sensitive information from $0$ to $1$ present in each researcher to questions in the high, moderate, and low redaction categories.
-Figure \ref{fig:redaction_amounts_violin_plot} shows the results of the LLM judge results, separated by category.
-We can see that the categories have significantly different amounts of sensitive information based on an ANOVA ($F(2, 372) = 218.02, p<0.001$).
-A Tukey HSD post-hoc test resulted in all pairwise difference being significant at the $p<0.001$ level.
+We asked LLM judges (GPT 4.1 and Claude Opus 4.7) to rate the amount of sensitive information from $0$ to $1$ present in each researcher to questions in the high, moderate, and low redaction categories.
+The average ratings from each model for each redaction category are shown in Figure \ref{fig:redaction_amounts_violin_plot}, as well as the average of the two models.
+We can see the models are generally aligned in their judgment of the amount of redaction needed.

+We also performed an ANOVA on the average values and found that the categories require a significantly different amount of redaction ($F(2, 372) = 248.28, p<0.001$) A Tukey HSD post-hoc test resulted in all pairwise difference being significant at the $p<0.001$ level.